 Yoga Squat is a great hip opener that stretches the groin and glutes and builds strength and flexibility in the feet and ankles.

-Bridge improves spinal mobility, opens up the chest and hip flexors, strengthens the posterior chain and alleviates knee and back pain.
+Bridge pose improves spinal mobility, opens up the chest and hip flexors, strengthens the posterior chain and alleviates knee and lower back pain.

 Cobra pose is a key backbend that increases spinal mobility, opens up the chest, stretches the abs and can help to improve posture.

 Cow pose is a beginner backbend that is great for increasing t-spine mobility and relieving pain in the neck and in between the shoulder blades.

 Puppy pose is a key restorative counterpose for athletes that targets the thoracic spine and releases tension at the lower back.